 About Leadership Great South Coast

-Participants will be drawn from all three sectors, allowing participants to benefit from a variety of perspectives when considering the nature of leadership and the future of our community and economy.
+LGSC participants are drawn from all three sectors, allowing participants to benefit from a variety of perspectives when considering the nature of leadership and the future of our community and its economic prosperity.

-This program is intellectually stimulating and experiential.
-It has been designed to develop the skills and knowledge of aspiring leaders through direct contact with real community leaders in the context of live community issues.
+This program is intellectually stimulating and experiential, designed to develop the skills and knowledge of aspiring leaders through contact with real community leaders in the context of community issues.

 Participants are encouraged to: